soccer1992/LavaProxy/README.md

 wip proxy
 ....
-that currently doesn't even have proxy support rn it just kicks people
+~~that currently doesn't even have proxy support rn it just kicks people~~

+It forwards server connections now!!!!!!!